 The MI, or parts of it, as returned by the MRS may change whilst the content is viewed and so may require updates.
 Where the updateMaterial array is present and populated, it means that updates may, but need not, occur to the Materials detailed in the materials property.
 Where the updateTimelineSync array is present and populated, it means that updates may, but need not, occur to the Synchronization Timeline Information detailed in the syncTimelineInformation property.

-The updateMaterial and updatedTimelineSync properties are arrays of locations from which updates may be received or retrieved.
+The updateMaterial and updateTimelineSync properties are arrays of locations from which updates may be received or retrieved.
 The location is encoded as a URL and partially identifies the update protocol to use.
 For each location, a MIME type is also conveyed which completes the identification of the update protocol.
 These arrays may also contain locations and MIME types for other mechanisms that are not defined in the present document.

 A CSA shall implement the long poll mechanism defined in clause 7.6.4.
 A CSA should implement the web socket mechanism defined in clause 7.6.5 and the server sent events mechanism defined in clause 7.6.6.
 A CSA may implement the BOSH/XMPP mechanism defined in clause7.6.7.